 SURVEY

 To evaluate the effectiveness of the programme, surveys were conducted at three stages:

-- Initial response at registration

-assessing participants' prior ultrasound experience and expectations. - 2.
-Interim response during the programme capturing progress, challenges, and feedback on training quality. - Final evaluation (pending) measuring overall competency, accreditation success rates, and perceived impact on clinical practice.
+- 1. Initial response at registration- assessing participants' prior ultrasound experience and expectations. - 2.
+Interim response during the programme capturing progress, challenges, and feedback on training quality.